Lagrangian multiforms on coadjoint orbits for finite-dimensional integrable systems: Abstract

 \section{Abstract}

 Lagrangian multiforms provide a variational framework to describe integrable hierarchies.
 The case of Lagrangian $1$-forms covers finite-dimensional integrable systems.
-We use the theory of Lie dialgebras introduced by Semenov-Tian-Shansky to construct a general Lagrangian $1$-form.
+We use the theory of Lie dialgebras introduced by Semenov-Tian-Shansky to construct a Lagrangian $1$-form.
 Given a Lie dialgebra associated with a Lie algebra $\g$ and a collection $H_k$, $k=1,\dots,N$, of invariant functions on $\g^*$, we give a formula for a Lagrangian multiform describing the commuting flows for $H_k$ on a coadjoint orbit in $\g^*$.
 We show that the Euler-Lagrange equations for our multiform produce the set of compatible equations in Lax form associated with the underlying $r$-matrix of the Lie dialgebra.
 We establish a structural result which relates the closure relation for our multiform to the Poisson involutivity of the Hamiltonians $H_k$ and the so-called ``double zero'' on the Euler-Lagrange equations.
-Lie dialgebras are related to Lie bialgebras but are more flexible in that they incorporate the case of non-skew-symmetric $r$-matrices.
-The Adler-Kostant-Symes (AKS) scheme is a particular case of the Lie dialgebra construction.
-We illustrate these points and our construction with the open Toda chain and the rational Gaudin model.
-The open Toda chain is constructed using two different Lie dialgebra structures on $\sl(N+1)$.
-The first one possesses a non-skew-symmetric $r$-matrix and falls within the AKS scheme.
+The construction is extended to a general coadjoint orbit by using reduction from the free motion of the cotangent bundle of a Lie group.
+We illustrate the dialgebra construction of a Lagrangian multiform with the open Toda chain and the rational Gaudin model.
+The open Toda chain is built using two different Lie dialgebra structures on $\sl(N+1)$.
+The first one possesses a non-skew-symmetric $r$-matrix and falls within the Adler--Kostant--Symes scheme.
 The second one possesses a skew-symmetric $r$-matrix.
 In both cases, the connection with the well-known descriptions of the chain in Flaschka and canonical coordinates is provided.